1. GCC Summary

 6. Notification of reasons for refusal

 (i)The result of the substantive examination is disclosed to the applicant, and he/she may respond within three months from the receipt of the notification.
-The period for response cannot be extended.
+The period for a response cannot be extended even if the applicant resides outside the GCC member states.
+Since a response is required to be made in Arabic, it is generally necessary to translate the response from Japanese to Arabic via English.
+Accordingly, it is desirable for the applicant to make instructions to the associate firm in the GCC member states early.

 (ii) Up to three office actions may be issued.